mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `proxy_cache_lock on;` <br/>
 **Context**: http, server, location

 When enabled, only one request at a time will be allowed to populate a new cache element for the same cache key.
 Other requests of the same cache element will either wait for a response to appear in the cache or the cache lock for this element to be released, up to the time set by the [proxy_cache_lock_timeout](#proxy_cache_lock_timeout) directive.
 No change to the public version.
-CDN360 by default turns it on to better control the traffic to the origin servers.
-However, since locking will introduce un-necessary latency when most of the contents are not cacheable, we made `proxy_cache_lock_timeout` defaults to 0.
+By default, CDN360 turns it on to better control the traffic to the origin servers.
+However, since locking will introduce unnecessary latency when most of the contents are not cacheable, we made `proxy_cache_lock_timeout` default to 0.
 If you know that most contents are cacheable, you can set it to some higher value to reduce origin traffic.
 In the meantime, if you have a way to accurately identify uncacheable contents, you should use `proxy_cache_bypass` and `proxy_no_cache` to skip caching for them to get the best possible latency.

 ### [`proxy_cache_lock_age`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock_age)